Terasology/Equipment/README.md

 Fork and clone this repository locally.

 ## Creating an Equipment
-To create an Equipment, create a prefab similar to the ones [here](https://github.com/Terasology/Equipment/tree/master/assets/prefabs/Equipment) at `Equipment/assets/prefabs/Equipment/` and add the associated icon to `Equipment/assets/textures/`.
+To create an Equipment, create a prefab similar to the ones [here](https://github.com/Terasology/Equipment/tree/master/assets/prefabs/Equipment) in `Equipment/assets/prefabs/Equipment/` and add the associated icon to `Equipment/assets/textures/`.
 For instance, to create an Equipment called "DiamondAxe," the prefab should look like:
 ```
 {
     "parent": "engine:iconItem",